usharesoft/appcenter-docs/end-user/en/source/pages/apis/python-cli.rst

 Using Python CLI
 ================

-You can manage UForge AppCenter using the Pythong command-line interface.
+You can manage UForge AppCenter using the Python command-line interface.

 Installing Python CLI
 ---------------------